eafyounian/2021_summer_school_bioinf/README.md

 ## Instructions
 - Go to GenePattern Notebook [website](https://notebook.genepattern.org/hub/login/form) and register an account.
     - It is possible to register an account with dummy information since there is currently no account activation via email is needed.
-- Once, the account is created, go to the `Public Notebooks` section and search for `TODO:ADD THE NAME OF NOTEBOOK HERE`.
+- Once, the account is created, go to the `Public Notebooks` section and search for `SSB2021 RNA-seq hands-on`.
 - Click on the row in the results that contain the notebook above and then in the po-pup window, press `Run Notebook`.
     - Press `OK` on the message `This notebook will be copied to your Default Project's files tab.`
 - Wait for a moment while the notebook is being loaded.